What is Chemical Dependency?

 What are the important factors to consider when examining patterns of behavioral health?

 What are the second-most abused category of drugs, after marijuana?

 What is the mission of the National Implementation Research Network (NIRN)?

 What do the Families Anonymous Meetings provide?

 Research suggests that some of the population is genetically predisposed to become chemically dependant.
 What does the Studies indicate that people identified as being chemically dependent?

-What are some the associated risks of substance abuse among gay, lesbian, and bisexual questioning adolescents?
+What are the associated risks of substance abuse among gay, lesbian, and bisexual questioning adolescents?

-What two social environment risk factors were addressed in Werch’s intervention?
+What social environment risk factors were addressed in Werch’s intervention?